 “I got into making things when I was 13 or 14 years old,” Steven shared.
 “I was a big fan of the soccer team in my hometown, and I had a website and blog.
 That’s how I learned I wanted to hack websites.
 I took a bunch of Photoshop tutorials too to make banners and such.
 Then I started selling websites to clients on the side when I was in high school, but I never really felt that could be a career.”

-“I was doing small jobs to make money and pay rent.
+Fast forward through school and internships that bolstered his skills: “I was doing small jobs to make money and pay rent.
 I was a waiter at a French restaurant, but I tore my ACL playing basketball so I couldn't walk for a little bit or do my job.
 I posted an ad on Gumtree and ended up finding another plan; I started to sell websites again.
 On that path, I ended up joining The Iconic, a Rocket Internet incubator startup, to do web development.”
-From coding to design

-Gen Z or younger).
+When you’re young, it’s easy to misperceive a hobby for a career or vice versa (perhaps less so for Gen Z or younger).
 Steven’s job at The Iconic gave him the space to re-think his passion and skills.

 “To be honest, I hadn’t realized that there was a career behind this — design or product design.
 When I was younger my perception was: if you want to make things, you have to code.
 The people at University with me were super talented developers, good at math, and that sort of thing.
 I was more of a creative person.
 At The Iconic, my manager was a UX designer and I started doing a bit of prototyping.
 I saw a path for me, so I started to make that shift.”